DakobedBard/dsi-spark/miniquiz.md

 2. Select `Pre-built for Hadoop 2.4` or earlier under `Choose a package type:`.

-3. Download the tar package for `spark-1.4.1-bin-hadoop1.tgz`.
-If you are not sure pick the latest version.
+3. Download the tar package for `spark-1.4.1-bin-hadoop2.4.tgz`.
+Do **not** download the latest version.

 4. Make sure you are downloading the binary version, not the source version.